Ruslan55562/web_api_sandbox_demo/README.md

 - **API Tests** in the `sandbox_demo_API` directory.
 - **UI Tests** in the `sandbox_demo_UI` directory.

-After running the tests, a report will be generated automatically and saved in the `Reports` folder of the corresponding project.
+After running the tests, a report will be generated automatically and saved in the `Reports` folder of the Shared project.

 ## Contributing